minidoodle minibike | home

 FOX CAMPUS BIKE & SPRITE

 WOW!
 Take a look at this.
 I saw this on Ebay auctions.
 This is an original Campus bike and over a 30 year period it's as close as being perfect.This minibike has a 3 hp motor with a jackshaft.
 Motor is original except for different side cover rope pull.
 Still has oil bath air cleaner on it.
 Somebody modified it a little to put different foot pegs on it.
 It has dual suspension.
 A collector mentioned this was made 4 years prior to Fox beginning mass production of minibikes.
 Let your mouth water over this one.
-Click here for pic add.
-(Campus bike pic add) & (Campus Bike Ad #2)
+Check out the brochure page for more information.

 Below is another picture of a Campus bike in original condition.
 Courtesy of Richie Richardson.